Credentials

 Academic positions and qualifications

-Trained in archaeology, Rebecca’s academic career has included a PhD on British Neanderthals, a Marie Curie postdoctoral fellowship at the University of Bordeaux, and she is now an Honorary Research Associate at the University of Cambridge and Honorary Fellow at the University of Liverpool.
+Trained in archaeology, Rebecca’s academic career has included a PhD on British Neanderthals, a Marie Curie postdoctoral fellowship at the University of Bordeaux.
+She is now Honorary Research Associate at the University of Cambridge and Honorary Fellow at the University of Liverpool.

 Research Interests